Treaty of the Triple Alliance: Conflict between Argentina and Brazil

 In 1875, Argentina started fortifying Martín García Island again, which the U.S. saw as a full treaty violation, threatening free navigation: "The problem was compounded by the appearance of two new Argentine ironclads, which caused further Brazilian apprehension and curiosity".

-Dom Pedro II (44) in 1870.
+Dom Pedro II (44 years old) in 1870.

 In 1875, Emperor Pedro II of Brazil decided to try to prevent a war with Argentina by taking up the matter with Tejedor himself.
 Matters seemed to be progressing well until Tejedor suddenly left Brazil.
 It appeared that Tejedor had been negotiating Argentina's own unilateral treaty with Paraguay, taking advantage of the fact that Paraguayan envoy Jaime Sosa was in Rio de Janeiro at the time.
 They signed the Tejedor-Sosa treaty, which called for the territory of Villa Occidental to be given to Argentina.
 The treaty was quickly rejected by the Paraguayan government.
 It seems that Tejedor and Sosa expected that outcome, but that Tejedor signed the treaty anyway to defy Brazil.

 In the end Brazil and Argentina resolved their differences because "[they] had both learned from past experience that even a successful war would end in national financial disaster".
 In December 1876 they signed an agreement by which the island of Cerrito was ceded to Argentina, the Chaco south of the Pilcomayo River went to Argentina, the northern Chaco was left to Paraguay, and the Central Chaco was to be arbitrated between Argentina and Paraguay.